-Everyone starts a round with 10 cards in their hand.
+- Everyone starts a round with 10 cards in their hand.
 Four cards are placed on the table to start four rows.

-Every player secretly chooses a card, and then all of the cards are revealed at the same time.
+- Every player secretly chooses a card, and then all of the cards are revealed at the same time.

-When the cards are revealed, they are placed on the ends of the rows, from lowest value played to highest, following two rules:
+- When the cards are revealed, they are placed on the ends of the rows, from lowest value played to highest, following two rules:

-- cards are always placed in ascending order.
+- Cards are always placed in ascending order.

-- cards are always placed next to the card on the board with the smallest difference between them.
+- Cards are always placed next to the card on the board with the smallest difference between them.

-As play progresses, the rows will fill up with cards - at five cards, a row is full.
+- As play progresses, the rows will fill up with cards - at five cards, a row is full.

-If someone's card would go onto a full row (is the sixth card), that player has to pick up all of the cards in that row, and they lose as many points as there are "bullheads" on the cards (different cards are worth different amounts - see below).
+- If someone's card would go onto a full row (is the sixth card), that player has to pick up all of the cards in that row, and they lose as many points as there are "bullheads" on the cards (different cards are worth different amounts - see below).
 The card that the person played becomes the starting point of a new row.

-If someone plays a card that is lower than the numbers at the end of all of the rows, then that player must take a row of their choice, and start a new row in its place with their card.
+- If someone plays a card that is lower than the numbers at the end of all of the rows, then that player must take a row of their choice, and start a new row in its place with their card.

-Each card has a number of bullheads on it - this indicates how many points it is worth when it is picked up.
+- Each card has a number of bullheads on it - this indicates how many points it is worth when it is picked up.

-- Cards which end in the number "5" (ex.
+- Cards which end in the number 5 (ex.
 5, 15, 25) are worth 2 points.

-- Cards which end in the number "0" (10, 20, 30) are worth 3 points.
+- Cards which end in the number 0 (10, 20, 30) are worth 3 points.

-- Cards which have double numbers (11, 22, 33) are worth 5 points.
+- Cards which are multiples of 11 (11, 22, 33) are worth 5 points.